 - Emotional distress

 - Was there more than one liable party?
-In Florida, if a person, business, or entity can be subject to liability if at least 10 percent responsible for causing the accident that led to your serious or permanent injury.
-An example of a case where there is more than one liable party is if your accident was caused by a negligent driver who is driving a company truck, is on the clock, and whose previous driving experience should have been examined more thoroughly before he or she was hired.
-In this case, both the driver and the company that the driver works for may be found liable for your injuries.
+In Florida, if a person, business, or entity can be subject to liability if at least 10% responsible for causing the accident that led to your serious or permanent injury.
+An example of a case where there is more than one liable party is if your accident was caused by a negligent driver who is driving a company truck – in this case, both the driver and the company that the driver works for may be found liable for your injuries.

 - Will you file your lawsuit in time to meet the state’s statute of limitations?
 In Florida, the time limit for filing a personal injury lawsuit is four years from the date of the injury.

-Do I Need an Attorney to File a Claim on My No-Fault Insurance?
+Do I Need a Florida Car Accident Attorney to File a Claim on My No-Fault Insurance?

 You do not need an attorney to file a claim with your no-fault insurance carrier.
 However, it is always helpful to have an attorney provide guidance and answer any questions you may have during the insurance claim process.
 Additionally, if your PIP provider denies your coverage or your costs exceed the limits of your policy, then you may want to examine your case with a car accident attorney to determine your best legal course of action.